soundpress/RulesOfNYC/docs/c47/index.rst

          (ii) identity documents listed in 68 RCNY § 6-05 worth at least a total of two points, one of which must be accepted as a photo identification, if the student identification card does not include a photo.

-(d) For applicants who are students at New York City Department of Education (DOE) schools and are applying with a caretaker pursuant to 68 RCNY § 6-07, IDNYC will accept the DOE's verification of the applicant's identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and DOE ("DOE verification"), as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC card.
+(d) For applicants who are students at qualifying schools and are applying with a caretaker pursuant to 68 RCNY § 6-07, IDNYC will accept the school’s verification of the applicant's identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and the school ("school verification"), as sufficient proof of the applicant's identity and residency to establish eligibility for the IDNYC card.

 (e) For applicants applying at participating DOE middle schools to be jointly agreed upon by HRA and DOE, IDNYC will accept the school’s verification of the applicant’s identity and residency, provided to IDNYC in a format and in a manner to be agreed upon by HRA and the school as sufficient proof of the applicant’s identity and residency to establish eligibility for the IDNYC card.
 Cards issued pursuant to this subdivision will include the school’s name and will expire on the student’s expected graduation date from the school.